Chalet rustique

 À propos de cet hébergement

 Historic 1906 Cabin near Red River Gorge, sits along the Sheltowee Trace Trail.
-Private land with a rough trail in back bordering Daniel Boone National Forest.
+Private land with 200 acres with a rough trail in back bordering Daniel Boone National Forest.
 Corner Ridge Trailhead is just 1.5 miles down the road with a beautiful hike down into the Red River Gorge.

 5-miles down Route 77 will lead you to more trails, to Natural Bridge, the Nada Tunnel, Chimney Top & Sky Bridge